PROG7313/BudgetPiggy/README.md

 | 🔄 **Transfers** | Move funds between accounts and categories |
 | 📈 **Streak Tracker** | Encourages daily check-ins and logging |

-> 📍 Backed by `Firebase` for a full experience, with  cloud DB sync.

 ---